alwinshaju08/IIITB_Waterlevel_detector/README.md

 My assembly code contains instructions like addi, srai, sw, and so on.
 Running the sample.py on this water_level_assembly.txt would yield:

 ```

-Number of different instructions: 13
+Number of different instructions: 12
 List of unique instructions:
-add
-nop
-ret
 lw
-and
+j
 beqz
+jal
+sw
+add
 sll
-sw
+and
 or
-jalr
-auipc
+nop
 li
-j
+ret

 ```